dsbowen/hemlock/docs_md/tutorial/run_local.md

 In the previous part of the tutorial, you learned how to initialize a hemlock project and create and preview a hemlock page.

-By the end of this part of the tutorial, you'll be able to:
+By the end of this part of the tutorial, you'll be able to initialize a hemlock application and run it locally.

-1. Initialize a hemlock application.
-2. Run your hemlock application locally.

 **Note.** Running an app 'locally' means that you can play with it on your own computer, but it won't be available on the internet.
 We'll cover deployment later.